The Honolulu Police Department (HPD) shall utilize

 4. ALPR operators shall submit appropriate HPD police report(s) for confirmed hits.

 A. Data Security

-will be purged after a period of ninety
+be purged after a period of ninety days unless it

 B. Sharing Data

-ALPR system shall not be shared with other
+1. ALPR data shall not be shared with non-law

-2. ALPR statistical data may be shared with
+2. ALPR data may be provided to requesting law

-3. Upon request, ALPR data may be disclosed
+3. Upon request, ALPR data may be provided to

-to HPD personnel with the approval of the
+HPD personnel with the approval of the ALPR Administrator.